 This parameter is mandatory when the ZOHO_IMPORT_TYPE is set to UPDATEADD.
 Set this parameter to column names based on which the existing records in the table need to be matched.
 If the record already exists in the table then it will be replaced with the new values in the uploaded CSV file.
 Remaining rows will be added at the end of the table.

-This parameter specifies whether the tool should automatically identify the delimiter or not.
+This parameter specifies whether the agent should automatically identify the delimiter or not.

-In case this parameter is set to false, then you need to specify the delimiter and text qualifier usin the parameters in the table below.
+In case this parameter is set to false, then you need to specify the delimiter and text qualifier using the parameters in the table below.